-The answer many people give to the common question, “What is a web magazine?” is often incorrect.
+The answer many people give to the common question, “What is a web magazine?” is often incorrect by our definition.

 Others believe a web magazine is the same thing as a digital magazine, and they’re partly right, but perhaps not for the reasons they think.
 We do use the term online magazine interchangeably with web magazine, though.

 Learn the secrets behind today's most rapidly growing niche publishers.
 Download a FREE copy of How to Develop a Multiplatform Magazine Business Plan, and discover how large your magazine business could become and how much of an investment will be required to build your business to maturity.

 Confused already?
 Let’s iron things out because even our own definition of a web magazine has changed over the years, but now that we routinely build web magazines for our publishing partners, we’re pretty clear on the definition.

 A digital magazine can reside on any digital electronic device, whether it’s a desktop computer, tablet, or smartphone.
 It could be an app, but it doesn’t have to be.
 That makes the term “digital magazine” a catchall phrase with several different, more specific terms underneath it.

 Digital magazine apps, also referred to as “tablet magazines” and “mobile magazines” are two of these often-used specific terms, referring precisely to magazines viewed via an app on a mobile device.
 But because consumers can now access different kinds of mobile magazines on a tablet or smartphone – as I’m about to explain – and because they can also access what is commonly called a “tablet” magazine on a smartphone, Mequoda gets even more specific, referring to “app” magazines.

 So app magazines are just that – magazines accessed via an app on any mobile device.
 App magazines haven’t taken off the way we think they should have, which is why we started developing the first cross-platform web magazines.